atilatech/arthouse/README.md

 1. Put your private keys for the account that will be deploying the smart contract in `.secrets`.
 This will NOT be included in your version control and run `source .secrets`.

-1. Go to `hardhat.config.js` and add the settings for your new chain
+1. Add the chain information to `src/config-chains.json`
     1. Get Chain ID from:
         1. https://chainlist.org/
     1. Get an RPC URL for your desired blockchain (TODO: where to get good RPC urls)
         1. Binance: https://docs.binance.org/smart-chain/developer/rpc.html (TODO: add other chains)
     1. Add the apikey to `.secrets`

-1. Add the chain information to `src/config-chains.json`

-1. Change the chainID in `scrpts/deploy.js`

 1. Get some tokens to pay the gas fees for deploying the smart contracts.
 On testnets you can use a faucet:
     1. Ethereum Rinkeby: https://rinkebyfaucet.com